shihuade/Conformance-Test-Openh264/README.md

 -   step 3. prepare all test space for each test YUV;
 -   step 4. run all test cases for all test YUVs;
--   step 5. for SGE test, script will detectced that whether all submitted jobs have be finished very 60 minutes.
--           the test time based on the capability of SGE system;
+-   step 5. for SGE test, script will detectced that whether all submitted jobs have be finished very 60 minutes. the test time depends on the capability of SGE system;
--   step 6. for loacl test, script will test all YUVs one by one, so the run time depends on how many cases and how many test YUV in your configure file.
+-   step 6. for loacl test, script will test all YUVs one by one, so the run time depends on how many cases and how many test YUV in your configure file;
--   step 7. final test result for all test YUVs will be copied to folder ./FinalResult and ./SHA1Table
+-   step 7. final test result for all test YUVs will be copied to folder ./FinalResult and ./SHA1Table.

 supported features
 ------------------
 -  SGE system based test(mulit-jobs running under diffierent hosts)
 -  Local single host runnig for all jobs

--  SCC
+	SCC
--  SVC single spatial layer
+	SVC single spatial layer
--  SVC multiple spatial layers
+	SVC multiple spatial layers
--  for how to run above test, please got to section "how to configure test case"

 structure
 ---------